ameypatil3737/survivor-options-strategy/README.md

 FNO 2024 Nifty50 Data Consolidator.ipynb
 ```

-This notebook processes the downloaded expiry-wise files and generates a **single consolidated dataset required by the strategy**.
+This notebook processes expiry-wise files and produces a **single consolidated dataset** required by the strategy.

-It will produce:
+The output file will be:

 ```
 NIFTY_OPTIONS_2024_CONSOLIDATED.parquet